witkovsky/CharFunTool/README.md

 To get a taste of what computing with Chebfun is like, type
 ```
    cf = @(t) exp(-t.^2/2);  % the standard normal characteristic function (CF)
    result = cf2DistGP(cf)   % Invert the CF to get the CDF and PDF
 ```

 License
 =======

-See `LICENSE.txt` for Characteristic-functions licensing information.
+See `LICENSE.txt` for CharFunTool licensing information.